 - information will be treated confidentially and in accordance with the legal provisions concerning data protection.

 - information will not be passed to any 3rd party without your explicit consent unless in response to court order or due legal process.

 If you provide us with your email address we would like to, from time to time, email you with offers and other relevant information from the Cathedral and its enterprises.
-To unsubscribe from emails from us or to amend your settings you can click here.
+You may unsubscribe at any time, by using the ‘unsubscribe’ option, or by emailing us.